DiveshJ8/Scrum_Team_Patient_Intake_Kiosk/README.md

 d) Estimated in Story Points - 2

 E.
-a) Title - User Interface - Enter Personal Details:
+a) Title - Enter Personal Details:
 b) User story opening statement :- As a patient I want to enter personal details so that the
 front office staff can accurately keep records of my personal information.
 c) Additional details :-  The patient will be entering personal details such as gender,    address, contact information, etc.